-Gingold Theatrical Group, formed in January of 2006, is the company behind the acclaimed PROJECT SHAW monthly reading series as well as the yearly SHAW NEW YORK festival.
+Gingold Theatrical Group, a human rights arts organization that was formed in January of 2006, is the company behind the acclaimed PROJECT SHAW monthly reading series as well as the yearly SHAW NEW YORK festival.
 GTG is a fully-incorporated 501.c.3.
 Gingold Theatrical Group is named after actress Hermione Gingold, a long-time friend of Mr. Staller.

 Gingold Theatrical Group is dedicated to presenting plays about Human Rights using the work of George Bernard Shaw as our platform.
 In this regard, GTG’s goal is to carve a permanent niche for the work of George Bernard Shaw within the social and cultural life of New York; bringing his canon and precepts to larger audiences while encouraging individuals to breathe these humanitarian ideals into their contributions for the future.